OluwadareLab/ChromeBat/README.md

 + alpha: This is the conversion factor used to convert the contact matrix to a distance matrix.
 If no alpha value is found a search across alphas in [0,1] will be performed
 + num_bats: How many bats the algorithm will simulate.
 + generations: How many iterations the algorithm will perform.
-+ upper_bound: The upper bound of the search space.
-+ lower_bound: The lower bound of the search space.
 + min_freq: The minimuim frequency that a bat can have.
 Low frequency means a bat will explore more then exploit.
 + max_freq: The maximum frequency a bat will be simulated with.
 Bats with high frequency expoit more then explore.
 + volume: A bat's volume determines how willing it is to accept new solutions.
 A loud bat will accept solutions with high probability.
 + pulse: When a bat pulses it teleports to the current best known solution.
 High pulse means it teleports with high probability.
 + perturbation: This determines the size of the random walk a bat takes after pulsing
 + structs: This is how many structures in addition to the alpha search structures the algorithm should generate.
-Only the best structure will be reported.
+If an alpha search is performed only the structures generated with the optimal alpha will be written to files.

 # Output
-Chromebat.py will produce two files whose names are specified by the output_file parameter in the parameter file.
+Chromebat.py will produce two files per structure generated with desired alpha whose names are specified by the output_file parameter in the parameter file.

 These files are
-  + output_file.pdb : contains the model that may be visualized using PyMol
+  + output_fileX.pdb : contains the model that may be visualized using PyMol
-  + output_file.log : contains the input file name, Spearman's and Pearson's Correlation Coeffiecents and the Roor Mean Squared Error
+  + output_fileX.log : contains the input file name, Spearman's and Pearson's Correlation Coeffiecents and the Root Mean Squared Error

-# Comments
-The approach is based on the bat algorithm "A New Metaheuristic Bat-Inspired Algorithm, in: Nature Inspired Cooperative Strategies for Optimization".
-Additionally, I used https://github.com/buma/BatAlgorithm as reference and starting point.
-The algorithm features numerous hyperparameters whose effects I describe in the parameters.txt.
-In general, alpha,generations and num_bats are the most important parameters.
-I found the best results with alpha=0.5, 10,000 generations, and 30 bats, which took around 5 minutes on my computer.
+  Where X indicates the a structures number.
+For example if structs=2 and an alpha search is performed 3 structures with the optimal alpha will be generated, and 3 pairs of .pdb,.log files will be generated.